zsoltsch/flappybirdfx/README.md

-# rolling-cubes-game
+# FlappyBird game

-The rolling cubes puzzle game.
+This game is an implementation of the famous Flappy Bird game.

 ## Requirements